msander1983/MarkdownPluginRelease/docs/Documentation.md

 ### Synchronize to Markdown
 * Convert the current topic to Markdown.
+* Sync a folder of topics and snippets to Markdown.

 ### Refresh from Markdown
 * Overwrite the content of the current topic with the converted content from its corresponding Markdown file.